• Home

 The Wealthsimple Cash card is also a simple way to make purchases wherever Visa is accepted.

-Though you can find free credit cards with more than 1% cash back, the fact that it applies to all purchases and can be auto-invested are nice perks.
+Though you can find free credit cards with more than 1% cash back, the fact that it applies to all purchases and can be auto-invested is a nice perk.